Navigating SimulWave

 SimulWave will render the 2D Wave simulation only in two axes, therefore these options allow the users to select between rendering across

-At or
+At yy or xx

 This slider allows the user to view a specific slice of the axis plane.